-If you are using more than one type of zirconia – or you are looking for varied results, depending on the patient, where in the mouth the restoration will be placed, etc., you will most likely want to purchase a furnace that offers you multiple programs and, even more importantly, multiple program stages and a way to control the cooling rate of your zirconia restorations.
+If you are using more than one type of zirconia – or you are looking for varied results, depending on the patient, where in the mouth the restoration will be placed, etc., you will most likely want to purchase a furnace that offers you multiple programs multiple program stages and a way to control the cooling rate of your zirconia restorations.

 Program Stages enable you to vary temperature, delayed starts, ramp rates and hold times to adjust your final result.
 Since most sintering cycles are fairly long, you may want to increase the rate rise from ambient temperature to the point where sintering begins, then throttle back in a subsequent stage to optimize the translucency.
 Why not save time during the run-up when nothing is happening to the material?

 Muffle capacity is another area that can be important, based upon your laboratory’s production needs.
 Some furnaces allow only one sintering tray to be used per cycle, many offer the space for two, but the ideal space will accommodate 6 trays vertically stacked, enabling the processing of 60+ units and even Prettau bridges.